 Chinese New Year is celebrated all over the world.
 It marks the end of the coldest part of winter (maybe not true in Boston) and welcomes the spring.
 It is a multi-day celebration to bring good fortune to you and your loved ones.
 Here are some things you should know Chinese New Year.

-Ramadan is a Muslim holiday where people do not eat or drink from sunrise to sun down.
+Ramadan is a Muslim holiday where people do not eat from sunrise to sun down.
 It’s a time for self-reflection, and giving back to less fortunate.
 Meals are served before sunrise, called suhoor, and after sunset, called iftar, and eaten with family or with the local community.

 May the 4th be with you!
 If you’ve followed the adventures over the years you might be thinking “All of this fighting is making me hungry”.
 Fight off that hunger and eat like your favorite Star Wars heroes.